smeade/programming-elixir-book-notes/chapter2:PatternMatching/readme.md

 >  I wanted to get you thinking differently about programming languages and to show you that some of your existing assumptions won’t work in Elixir.

-### Chapter notes

-I like Dave's writing style.
-I like how he hasn't written a technical reference book.
-It's a journey to reconsider what we OOP programmers thought we knew about programming.
-One can find most technical details of a language easily online.
-What I enjoy about books like this is the chance to follow the thought-journey of a thought-leader.